Easy No-Bake Date Energy Balls (Oat-Free + Gluten-Free)

-This date energy ball recipe is perfect for a quick energy boost, the recipe is easy to make and the energy balls can be kept in the freezer for those times of need.
+This date energy ball recipe contains no oats, is gluten-free and perfect for a quick energy boost.
+The recipe is super easy to make and the energy balls can be kept in the freezer for those times of need.

 However, the nuts and seeds mixture is not always a favorite with smaller children.
-If you’re looking for something more ‘kid-friendly’, maybe check out these options:
+If you’re looking for something more ‘kid-friendly’ snacks, maybe check out these options:

 Date Energy Ball Ingredients